saisai/golang-book/quickstart.rst

 The for loop starts with a variable initialization, then semi-colon, then a condition which evaluate `true` or `false`, again one more semi-colon and an expression to increment value.
-After these three parts, the block strts with a curly bracket.
+After these three parts, the block starts with a curly bracket.
 You can write any number of statements within the block.
 In the above example, we are calling the `Println` function from `fmt` package to print the hello world message.